City of Plymouth, MN

 - Lawn and property:

-- Limit the use of herbicides, pesticides and fertilizers
+- Limit use of herbicides, pesticides and fertilizers

-- Keep the soil in place with plants, grass or rocks
+- Keep soil in place with plants, grass or rocks

 - Keep leaves and grass off of streets and sidewalks

-- Maintain septic systems, private wells and storage tanks to prevent leaks, and seal unused wells
+- Maintain any septic systems, private wells and storage tanks to prevent leaks, and seal any unused wells

-- Medications: Never flush unwanted or out-of-date medications down the toilet or sink.
-Always take them to a waste disposal or medication drop-off site.
-View drop-off locations at the Hennepin County Medicine disposal webpage.
-View more information about managing unwanted medications.
+- Out-of-date medications: Never flush unwanted or out-of-date medications down the toilet or sink.
+Always take them to a waste disposal or prescription medication drop-off site.
+More information is available at Managing Unwanted Medications from the PCA.

-- Hazardous materials: Safely store hazardous materials, such as paint, batteries, herbicides, pesticides and pool chemicals.
+- Hazardous materials: Safely store hazardous materials such as paint, batteries, herbicides, pesticides, and pool chemicals.
 Dispose of them at a proper waste disposal facility or drop-off event.
-Do not dump down storm drains, the sink or onto the ground.
+Do not dump down storm drains, the sink or onto land.
+Learn more at the PCA's website.

 - Pet waste: Pick up after pets and put waste in the trash.